mahmouddahaby/Site-Limited-Web-Portal/README.md

 ### Controlled Access Web Interface
-The Controlled Access Web Interface is a secure web application that provides access to authorized users, sites, or IP addresses only.
-This web interface is designed to help organizations protect sensitive or confidential information by restricting access to authorized users only.
+The Controlled Access Web Interface is a web application that provides controlled access to specific users, sites, or IP addresses.
+This web interface is designed to help organizations limit access to sensitive or confidential information by restricting access to authorized users only.
+The application is deployed using Kubernetes deployment service and ingress.

-The web application is deployed using Kubernetes deployment service and ingress, which enables efficient management and scaling of the application.
-The ingress service provides routing rules and load balancing to ensure that the application is highly available and accessible.

-To use the Controlled Access Web Interface, users must be authorized and granted access credentials by the organization's administrators.
-The web interface provides a clean and intuitive interface that enables users to access the authorized content and features easily and efficiently.

-Features
-Restricted access to authorized users, sites, or IP addresses Kubernetes deployment service and ingress for efficient management and scaling Intuitive and easy-to-use web interface
+In addition, the project utilizes Jenkins pipeline to automatically trigger the deployment process every 5 minutes, generating a new pipeline if any changes are made to the code.
+This ensures that the web interface is always up to date and properly secured for authorized users.

 -----